-Here are few precautions and tips to keep in mind to prevent baby acne from worsening or eliminating it from the first place-
+Here are a few precautions and tips you should follow to prevent the acne from worsening:

-- Do not give oily foods to your baby or eat junk food yourself.
+- Don’t give your baby oily or junk food.

-- Never apply topical ointments or over-the-counter medications on your baby, since their skin is very sensitive at this stage.
+- Don’t apply topical ointments or over-the-counter medications on your baby.

-- Do not let your baby touch his acne-affected areas.
-No rubbing, poking, dabbing or scratching those pimples and red bumps.
-Cover your baby’s hands to prevent them from doing so.
+- Do not let your baby rub or touch the acne-affected areas.
+Cover your baby’s hands to prevent this.

-- Bathe your baby with plain lukewarm water only.
+- Bathe your baby with lukewarm water.
 Avoid using soaps and shampoos.

-- Be sure to wipe your baby’s face with a clean cloth dipped in warm water, after every meal.
+- Wipe your baby’s face with a clean cloth dipped in warm water, after every meal.

 - Dry your baby’s face with a soapy washcloth using circular motions.
 Avoid scrubbing since it aggravates the skin.

 Even though acne outbursts are completely normal, you can do a lot to make the phase easy for your baby.
 Try out the above home remedies for quick relief.
 Be patient; it’ll be a while before those acne bumps disappear.